hanjustin/Backend-Concepts-Study-Notes/README.md

 • CloudWatch Dashboard create visualizations based on metrics **AWS X-Ray** is a distributed tracing system.
 You can use it to pinpoint issues with your microservices.
 See how data moves from one app to another, how long it took to move, and if it failed to move forward.

-**AWS Well-Architected Framework**
-Aspects to consider:
-* **Operational Excellence:** Apply software engineering principles to your cloud infrastructure.
-Make frequent, small, reversible changes while monitoring systems to perform post-mortems on system failures.
-* **Security:** Apply security at all layers and follow security best practices to protect data and systems.
-* **Reliability:** Scale horizontally to avoid a single point of failure and use automation to automatically recover from failure.
-* **Performance Efficiency:**
-* **Cost Optimization:** Minimize overspending by selecting resources of the right type and quantity.

-**Performance Efficiency Design Principles** Performance Efficiency Pillar - Use computing resources effectively Democratize advanced technologies:
-Focus on product development rather than procurement, provisioning and management of services.
-Take advantage of advanced technology specialized and optimized for your use-case with on-demand cloud services.
-Go global in minutes
-Deploying your workload in multiple AWS Regions around the world allows you to provide lower latency and a better experience for your customers at minimal cost.
-Use serverless architectures:
-Serverless architectures remove the need for you to run and maintain physical servers for traditional compute activities.
-Removes the operational burden of managing physical servers, and can lower transactional costs because managed services operate at cloud scale.
-Experiment more often:
-With virtual and automatable resources, you can quickly carry out comparative testing using different types of instances, storage, or configurations.
-Consider mechanical sympathy
-Understand how cloud services are consumed and always use the technology approach that aligns best with your workload goals.
-For example, consider data access patterns when you select database or storage approaches.

 ---